dolcikey/Cape_Town_AirBNB/README.md

    "cell_type": "markdown",
    "metadata": {},
    "source": [
     "This model proved challenging to work with as the amount of features was somewhat smaller than I had hoped.
 In combination with crime statistics, it did seem to be enough to help bring the baseline RMSE down $33 but pushed the R2 up to .995!
 I would say for the accuracy of the model, I would advise more data would be needed to accurately predict the pricing of an AirBnBs in Cape Town such as bedrooms and amenities.
-The crime rates in Cape Town do seem to play a major role in where AirBnBs are located as well as having Entire house/apt"
+The crime rates in Cape Town do seem to play a major role in where AirBnBs are located as well as having Entire house/apt listed rather than a shared room. "
    ]
-  },
-  {
-   "cell_type": "code",
-   "execution_count": null,
-   "metadata": {},
-   "outputs": [],
-   "source": []
   }
  ],
  "metadata": {